jpjacobpadilla/Google-Docs-To-Clean-HTML/README.md

 ## Example

-This is the configuratioin that I use for the articles on my website:
+This is the configuration that I use for the articles on my website:

 ```python
 from gdtch import Cleaner